 Setting Up Camp#

-Firewood, Fire, and Food#
+Firewood, Fire and Good Food#

 If you want to watch the full tour, you can find the video here: https://youtu.be/obgYnK9JcEo.